Canadian Pacific 972: Disposition

-By the mid-1990s, Hart had ran out of funds for the rebuild, and the locomotive was sold to the Strasburg Rail Road in 1995, in lieu of payment for the work already completed.
-With the locomotive now under their possession, the Strasburg Rail Road made plans to finish the overhaul, which included replacing its firebox with a Belpaire one.
-As time progressed, however, the lack of resources of their own caused the Strasburg Rail Road to shelf the overhaul.
-As of 2025, No. 972 is stored outdoors in the Strasburg Rail Road's yard with its cab, firebox, pilot truck, cowcatcher, smokebox door, and several other critical components detached.
+By the mid-1990s, Hart had run out of funds for the rebuild, and the locomotive was sold to the Strasburg Rail Road in 1995, in lieu of payment for the work already completed.
+With the locomotive now under their possession, the Strasburg Rail Road made plans to finish the overhaul, which included replacing its firebox.
+As time progressed, the Strasburg Rail Road to shelved the overhaul, as they concentrated their resources and efforts on operating their other steam locomotives.
+As of 2026, No. 972 is stored outdoors in the Strasburg Rail Road's yard with its cab, firebox, pilot truck, cowcatcher, smokebox door, and several other critical components detached.
 There are no plans in the foreseeable future to restore the locomotive to service.
+However, the railroad has stated that they haven't considered selling or donating the engine and that they still intended to possibly restore it someday.